damselfly

 Orchestrate, don't centralize.

-Intelligent connective tissue between existing systems — not another monolithic platform.
-Distributed coordination without centralized control.
+Connective tissue between existing systems — not another monolithic platform.
+Distributed coordination that respects the independence every organization needs to do its work.

 Amplify local agency.

 Localization is the architecture, not a feature.
 Communities shape how aid reaches them.
-Technology serves people, never the reverse.
+Technology serves the people closest to the crisis, never the reverse.

 Anticipate, don't just respond.